-The following two results are classical in communication complexity [11, 14]:
+The following two results are classical in communication complexity [13, 16]:

-Theorem 6.
+Theorem 7.
 Let f(x, y) be a function over two boolean vectors x and y.

-- (i) The one-way communication complexity of f equals the logarithm of the number of different rows in the matrix (f(u, v)). - (ii) The non-deterministic communication complexity of f equals the logarithm of the minimal number of monochromatic rectangles of the matrix (f(u, v)) needed to cover all values 1 in the matrix.
+(i) The one-way communication complexity of f equals the logarithm of the number of different rows in the matrix (f(u, v)).

+(ii) The non-deterministic communication complexity of f equals the logarithm of the minimal number of monochromatic rectangles of the matrix (f(u, v))needed to cover all values 1 in the matrix.

-For the lower bound proof the non deterministic communication complexity of certain partitions is the crucial notion.
+For the lower bound proof, the non-deterministic communication complexity with respect to certain partitions is the crucial notion.
 The following lemma relates it to the path-width of primal graphs.